BUFFALO SOLDIERS OF THE ARIZONA TERRITORY, MESA

 Buffalo Soldiers Presentations, Traveling History Displays, Buffalo Soldiers Dedication Ceremonies, Arizona Statehood Day Expo "AZ BEST FEST", Preschools - Child help Keys Community Center Graduation and Word of Abundant Life Christian Center Summer Pre school Program, Elementary Schools, Community Colleges (Graduations), Universities , Churches, Color Guard, Honor Guard, Military Functions, Veterans Organizations, Indoors and Outdoors Re-enactment Festivals, Memorial Day Observance at Pioneer and Military Memorial Park Cemetery, Nine Buffalo Soldiers Headstone Dedication Memorial Services, Re-enactments Arizona History of Our Military 1846 - 1912, Wild Western Festival, Grandparents Place of Phoenix Resident Associations, NAACP Annual Maricopa County Branch - Freedom Dinner, Juneteenth Celebrations, Arizona Veterans State Home, Phoenix, Goldfield Ghost Town Festival "National Day of the Cowboy Celebration," Martin Luther King, Jr., Parades and Galas, Arizona Veterans Hall of Fame Galas, Arizona Black Rodeos, Fiesta Bowl Parades, Black History Month Events, Wesley Bolin Memorial Plaza's Veterans Memorials Dedications, Beverly Hills Hilton, California - Motion Pictures 25th Annual 'Golden Boots Awards', Annual African American Legislative Leadership Conference Awards Dinners, African American Student Convocation, Watkins Emergency Shelter "Dream Girls, Faith Bases Service Org., Annual American Heritage Festival "We Make History", Fort Verde State Historic Park, Non-Profits Organization Events, Phoenix Veterans Parades, Mesa Veterans of Washington/Escobedo Community Exhibition, Mesa 4th of July Festival, Boys and Girls of Greater Scottsdale Lehi Branch in Mesa, Phoenix Children's Hospital Charity Event, Posting Colors at Arizona State Capitol, ASU Black African Coalition - Soul Food, Prescott Western Heritage Days, Mesa East Valley Veterans Parades, Old Tucson Studios Events, Black Youth Recognition Conference at Arizona State University, Newspapers and Television Coverages, Formal Ceremonies, Businesses, Conventions, Luncheons, Tombstone Parades, Mesa Falcon Field Airport, Buckeye and Scottsdale Airshows, Dedication to the Tuskegee Airmen, Civilians and Veterans Funerals and others.

-We are reaching out to businesses, veterans' organizations, celebrities, entrepreneurs, esteemed sports figures, foundations, non-profit organizations, community leaders and individuals.
+We are extending our invitation to businesses, veterans' groups, public figures, entrepreneurs, sports personalities, foundations, non-profits, community leaders, and individuals.

 The Buffalo Soldiers Arizona Territory Monument is designed by the Official Arizona Centennial Legacy Buffalo Soldiers of the Arizona Territory - Ladies and Gentlemen of the Regiment, Mesa, Arizona (Independent Organization).